ICrashWindows12/Universal-cam-snapshot/README.md

 8. Run ```cd /var/www/html``` then run ```sudo mv /path/to/files /var/www/html```
 9. Navigate to /images/outputscript.sh and run ```sudo nano outputscript.sh```
 10. Change the ```RTSP_URL``` value using this template: ```rtsp://user:password@0.0.0.0:PORT/examplestream``` --Yes it can also be domains that you could use, DDNS domains or just normal domains work, if you know how to configure it.
 PORT represents any port ranging from 1 to 65535.
 Port 554 is mostly used for RTSP protocol. /examplestream is where the video stream is located, eg. TP-Link Tapo cameras use ```/stream1``` and ```/stream2```.
-11. You could also edit how long until next snapshot and when to delete the current snapshot. edit the 2 ```sleep``` values to whatever you want.
+11. You could also edit how long until next snapshot. edit the ```sleep``` values to whatever you want.
 Format is in Seconds, 1 minute = 60 seconds.
 12. Hit ```Ctrl+O``` then ```enter``` or ```return``` to save your changes
 13. Then go back to /var/www/html and run ```chmod +x startproper.sh && chmod +x /var/www/html/outputscript.sh && ./startproper.sh```